Nothing in the Dark: Plot

-Wanda Dunn, a frail and elderly woman, huddles in a dark basement apartment in an abandoned tenement.
-She is awakened by an altercation outside, in which Harold Beldon, a young police officer, is shot and falls just outside her door.
-He cries out that he is dying and pleads for her help, but she is afraid that he is "Mr. Death" trying to trick her into letting him in.
-She has no phone to call a doctor, but he continues begging her to help him, so she relents.
-She is relieved when she touches him and doesn't die, which convinces her that he is not Death after all.
+Wanda Dunn is a frail and elderly woman who lives in a dark basement apartment in an abandoned tenement.
+She is awakened one morning by an altercation outside in which Harold Beldon, a young police officer, is shot and falls just outside her door.
+Although he cries out that he is dying and pleads for her help, Dunn is reluctant as she knows Death takes many forms and is coming to claim her life.
+When she eventually relents, she tells Beldon that she has no phone to call a doctor.
+Dunn is relieved when she touches him and does not die, which convinces her that he cannot possibly be Death.

-Inside she explains her reluctance to help him, describing how she saw Death in the form of a man take an old woman's life just by touching her, and that she has seen him many times since then with different faces.
-Consequently, she has not left her home in years, preferring to live unhappily than to not live at all.
+While inside, she explains her reluctance to help him, describing how she saw Death in the form of a man take an old woman's life just by touching her.
+She says that she has seen death many times since then with different faces.
+Consequently, she has not left her home in years, preferring to live unhappily than not to live at all.

-There is a knock at the door and Harold persuades Wanda to answer it.
-The man forces the door open and she collapses from terror.
-When she regains consciousness, the man apologizes and explains he is a building contractor and is tasked to demolish the building in an hour.
-He tries to persuade her that his work is both necessary and good, since tearing down clears way for the new.
+There is a knock at the door, and Harold persuades Wanda to answer it, but when she relents the man forces the door open and she collapses from terror.
+When Wanda regains consciousness, the man apologizes and explains he is a building contractor and is tasked to demolish the building in an hour.
 He affirms that she has been given due notice, and if she will not leave he will call the police.
-She turns to Harold for help, but the contractor doesn't see him, and leaves to get the authorities.
+She turns to Harold for help, but the contractor does not see him and leaves to get the authorities.

-It dawns on Wanda that Harold is Death.
+Wanda looks in a mirror and does not see Harold in the reflection; it dawns on her that Harold is Death.
 He explains with a friendly smile that he set up the ruse to gain her trust and convince her that he means her no harm.
 Wanda continues her protests, but he gently assures her she has nothing to fear and finally persuades her to give him her hand.
 Before she even realizes anything has changed, she finds herself standing beside her own dead body.
 Wanda and Harold walk arm in arm through the doorway, up the stairs, outside into the sunlight.